 The FHA Title I loan program offers another solution for homeowners with limited or no equity.
 These loans are backed by the Federal Housing Administration (FHA) and are designed to finance home improvements that increase the property’s livability or utility.

 FHA Title I loans don’t require homeowners to have significant equity, and they are available to both existing homeowners and those in mobile homes.
 However, the loan limit is $25,000 for single-family homes and $7,500 for mobile homes.
-This loan option offers a fixed interest rate, ensuring predictable payments.
+This no equity loan option offers a fixed interest rate, ensuring predictable payments.

 Isn’t it reassuring to know the government has programs that can support your renovation goals, even if equity is off the table?